TdjHJ9zM5k/simple-social-api-server/README.md

 ## General Description

 The solution consists of a Java Spring Boot app and an embedded H2 database that acts as a MySQL instance.<br>
-Authentication is handled via JWT.<br><br>The app is serverlessly deployed on Google Cloud Run at:
+Authentication is handled via JWT.<br><br>The app is serverlessly deployed (with continuous deployment) on Google Cloud Run at:
  - [https://iakta-social-cj5d2qfngq-ey.a.run.app](https://iakta-social-cj5d2qfngq-ey.a.run.app)
 <br><br>
 <img src="docs/screenshots/cloud_build.png" alt="Trigger" width="600"/>